 Special education is available in all degree formats up to a doctoral degree, with each advancement earning higher salaries, better positions, and more job security.

 There is a growing need for schools to offer specially designed education and tutoring to students who are encountering learning obstacles.
 The more informed and prepared a special education teacher is regarding the best approaches, up-to-date research, and proven methods, the more effective they can be.
 Continuing training in special education beyond the associate degree provides greater awareness for curating and implementing special learning instruction.

-A bachelor’s degree or above is recommended for pursuing an official teaching position in the field.
-An associate degree offers accelerated learning options when moving to a 4-year bachelor’s degree.
+A bachelor’s degree in special education or higher is recommended for pursuing an official teaching position in the field, and coursework for an associate degree is a great way to apply your knowledge and credits to an undergraduate degree.

 The yearning to explore or develop methods of instruction for different kinds of learners could set you solidly on a path that is enormously rewarding as well as potentially very helpful to future generations.
 If you have a passion to be a guide for those who are vulnerable or in need of some extra learning help, this field of study opens an avenue for you to begin giving assistance where it is much needed.

 There are many pathways that can unfold from special education.
 It can be a stepping stone for entry into speech pathology, art or music therapy, further teaching, instructional coordination, and more.
 Due to this, if you are not sure exactly where you want to end up, special education study can be an excellent beginning and present many desirable next steps.

 The National Association of Special Education Teachers (NASET) supports any level of teacher or assistant working or studying in the field of special education.
 It is a membership organization pooling together the vast expertise of special education teachers past, present and future to meet the most important demands of special needs educators.